 How to Request a Criminal Background Check

-- Log into www.applicationstation.com (using the code APPSTATEEDUCATION in the application station code field)
+- Enter code APPSTATEEDUCATION in the code field

-Within 72 hours a report is sent to the Associate Dean for Field Experiences and to the Teacher Candidate.
+Within 3 to 5 business days a report is sent to the Associate Dean for Field Experiences and to the Teacher Candidate.

 If the background check is not clear, the Teacher Candidate may be required to write an electronic statement used by the Associate Dean in seeking a placement.
 The Teacher Candidate e-mails the statement as an attachment to the Associate Dean.
 The Teacher Candidate includes the following phrase on the statement: “I give the Office of Field Experiences permission to e-mail this statement to the human resource directors of prospective field-placement districts/ counties.”